sukhjinder-kumar/blog/_posts/2023-09-13-Equation of Envelop for Projectile Motion.md

 categories: [Physics]
 tags: [physics, kinematics]     # TAG names should always be lowercase
 summary: In this blog post we are going to find the equation of the envelope for a projectile motion.
 We will find maximum range and corresponding angle when object is lauched from an elevated surface.
-excerpt_card: We are going to find the equation of the envelope for a projectile motion, maximum range and corresponding angle when object is lauched from an elevated surface.
+description: We are going to find the equation of the envelope for a projectile motion, maximum range and corresponding angle when object is lauched from an elevated surface.
 math: true
 ---